naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 ### Way of operation

-1. The contributors will `Close` these Issues or PR
+1. The maintainers will `Close` the issue or PR
     1. Not accepted feature request
-        - Add `wontfix` label
+        - Add the `wontfix` label
-    2. Not obvious and Not responding
+    2. Not clear or unresponsive
-        - Not obvious: Problem is not obvious, or not reproduced.
+        - Not clear: Problem is not obvious or not reproducible.
-        - Not responding: Author doesn't respond in 3 weeks.
+        - Unresponsive: the author does not respond to inquiries within 3 weeks.

 ## Gitter

-If you want to ask more easily, please use [Gitter](https://gitter.im/naokazuterada/MarkdownTOC) chat system.
+If you want more general support or to ask questions, please use [Gitter](https://gitter.im/naokazuterada/MarkdownTOC) chat system.

 ## Patches